ENJOY AN ALL NATURAL CEDAR HOT TUB

 IN THE ADIRONDACKS

-Available for private booking $25 for an hour's enjoyment.
+Available for private booking $25 for a private one hour experience.

 ALL NATURAL … NO CHEMICALS